 I was at a tech conference and was trying to meet some of the people involved that were hovering in our general area.
-(You know, how if you’re not actively seeking out someone in particular, you kind of just float around and chat someone up if you catch their eye.
+(Y’know,how if you’re not actively seeking out someone in particular, you kind of just float around and chat someone up if you catch their eye?
 Anyway, I always want to step back and watch other people do it because it seems so arbitrary.)

-So we’re all helicoptering around chatting some people up, and there’s a couple people to whom Justin and I are introducing ourselves.
-Justin turns to the guy standing next to him and says, “So do you work for [company hosting the event we’re at]?”
+So we’re all helicoptering around chatting some people up, and there are a few of us in the group introducing ourselves.
+My friend turns to the guy standing next to him and says, “So do you work for [company hosting the event we’re at]?”

 Turns out that he’s there with his wife at the conference, so he’s not necessarily attending because it’s related to his work.
-Yet the comment is made, “People always assume that the guy is who we’re here for.”
+Yet his wife immediately commented, “People always assume that the guy is who we’re here for.”

 Yes, sometimes people make that assumption.
 But sometimes they also don’t make that assumption.

-If you know Justin, you know he’s not the kind of person that would assume “the guy” is the tech person, he’s simply talking to who’s closest to him.
-While I was a bit ruffled by the insinuation that Justin would be making the assumption as to who works in the tech space and who doesn’t simply based on gender (and I know he would have directed the same question to the next person in line right after that), I stepped back and thought about it later.
+I know the person who asked the question, and he’s not the kind of person that would assume “the guy” is the tech person, he’s simply talking to who’s closest to him.
+I was a bit caught off-guard by the insinuation that my friend would assume who works in the tech space simply based on gender (and I know he would have directed the same question to the next person in line right after that), but I stepped back and thought about it later.

 This person’s reality is colored by what they think they’re seeing, not what’s happening.
 And it doesn’t matter, because it’s reality for him or her.
-To this person, Justin is perpetuating stereotypes in the tech sphere by assuming that the male attendee is working in the tech space.
+To this person, my friend is perpetuating stereotypes in the tech sphere by assuming that the male attendee is working in the tech space.

 Frankly, I really don’t care how this person perceived the issue — I’m more interested in the fact I should be aware of my own preconceptions here that could be similar.
 Have I done this?
 How often?
 Seriously, think about how you’re already “seeing something” in your mind (your preconception), which then affects what you “hear” (what’s actually going on around you).